karyotakisg/TipMe/README.md

 ```
 * Alternatively, you can  run the `main` method in `Main.java` in your chosen IDE, e.g. `IntelliJ` .
 ## Instructions for usage 📒
 When you run the .jar file or main method the frame of **Register** appears.
-If it is the first time you opens the app then you must create a new acocunt, else you can can press the **Login** button to connect to your exissting account.
-When you sumbit your infos, you are moving to the **HomePage** section of the App where you can see posts from other users for the interests you submitted and ,as well, like them and dislike them.
+If it is the first time you open the app then you must create a new acccount, else you can can press the **Login** button to connect to your existing account.
+When you submit your infos, you are moving to the **HomePage** section of the App where you can see posts from other users for the interests you submitted and, as well, like them and dislike them.

- <span style="color:magenta"> *The menu in the upper body of the application can navigate you through the different funcionalities.* </span>The home icon represents the homepage, the magnifying glass represents the search section and person icon is for MyProfile section.
+ <span style="color:magenta"> *The menu in the upper body of the application can navigate you through the different functionalities.* </span>The home icon represents the homepage, the magnifying glass represents the search section and person icon is for MyProfile section.
 Lastly, there is a row icon for the Upload.

  In **Search**, there are many categories for tips to find, such as Nature, Sports and Science.
 When the user presses a category he only sees post from his choice.
 Next, in **MyProfile** the user can change his personal infos and the interests that were submitted in Register and can see his/her posts.
-Lastly, in **Upload** you can publish your own tips/lifehacks, as long as it is less than 250 charachters.
+Finally, in **Upload** you can publish your own tips/lifehacks, as long as it is less than 250 charachters.
 Generally, small posts are preferable.

  ✅ **Features**: